 Snares as Landmines in the Forest.
 Snares represent a major hazard for chimpanzees, who step in them when traveling on the forest floor.
 Juveniles are particularly vulnerable, because they play as they travel, and consequently pay less attention to where they are stepping.
 Unlike many of the intended target animals, chimpanzees are incredibly strong, and thus typically able to rip the wire from the pole or the pole from the ground.
 However, this causes the snare loop to tighten and cut deeper into a chimpanzee’s skin, making it nearly impossible to release the wire using fingers or teeth.
 Without human intervention, many chimpanzees will become permanently maimed by a snare.
 If a chimpanzee’s life is in danger from a snare, the Kibale Chimpanzee Project sometimes intervenes, in collaboration with the Uganda Wildlife Authority, to provide medical care.

 Chimpanzee Snare Injuries.
 Approximately one-third of chimpanzees at Kanyawara have snare injuries, ranging from missing, bent, or paralyzed digits, to deformed or missing hands and feet.
 For animals that rely on climbing and traveling long distances to find food, these injuries can be a severe impediment to survival, and can affect their social behavior and status.
 The luckless Max, for example, lost both of his feet during separate snare incidents at the ages of 5 and 8.
-Now as an adult male, Max still spends most of his time in close proximity to his mother.
-He is often picked on by other males, and has virtually no chance of becoming high-ranking.
+Now, as an adult, he is often picked on by other males, and has virtually no chance of becoming high-ranking.
 Had Max never been snared, his social standing in the Kanyawara community might have been very different.
 Nectar, another unfortunate juvenile, lost one of her hands to a snare at a young age, and later had her remaining fingers bound together by a second snare.
 KCP staff tried unsuccessfully to intervene, and she disappeared soon after.